Orthodox Encyclopedia: 2000s

 On March 2, 2007, in the Cathedral of Christ the Saviour, Patriarch Alexy II of Moscow led the presentation of the XIII alphabetical volume of the Orthodox Encyclopedia.

-On November 1, 2007, the 17th joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia was held in the Cathedral of Christ the Savior.
+On November 1, 2007, the 17^{th} joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia was held in the Cathedral of Christ the Savior.
 The XIV and XV alphabetical volumes of the Orthodox Encyclopedia were presented.

-On March 19, 2008, the 18th joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia was held in the Cathedral of Christ the Savior.
+On March 19, 2008, the 18^{th} joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia was held in the Cathedral of Christ the Savior.
 The meeting was attended by the elected President of Russia Dmitry Medvedev.
 The XVI volume was presented.

-On October 21, 2008, the 19th joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia and the presentation of the next alphabetical volumes XVII and XVIII took place in the Cathedral of Christ the Savior.
+On October 21, 2008, the 19^{th} joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia and the presentation of the next alphabetical volumes XVII and XVIII took place in the Cathedral of Christ the Savior.
 By that time, it was assumed that the total volume of the publication would be 3,000 author's sheets, and the encyclopedia would include more than 70,000 articles in 30 volumes.
 It was planned to complete the publication of the "Orthodox Encyclopedia" in 2015.

 In December 2008, Patriarch Alexy II died.
-On March 18, 2009, under the chairmanship of the newly elected Patriarch Kirill, the 20th joint meeting of the public, supervisory and trustee councils for the publication of the Orthodox Encyclopedia was held, at which it was announced that the publication of the encyclopedia would continue, despite economic difficulties., the XIX volume was presented On March 31 of the same year, the Holy Synod, at its first meeting after the enthronement of Patriarch Kirill, decided: "To draw the attention of the Right Reverend bishops, heads of educational institutions of the Russian Orthodox Church to the need to purchase an "Orthodox Encyclopedia" for diocesan, parish and monastery libraries, as well as for libraries of educational institutions".
+On March 18, 2009, under the chairmanship of the newly elected Patriarch Kirill, the 20^{th} joint meeting of the public, supervisory and trustee councils for the publication of the Orthodox Encyclopedia was held, at which it was announced that the publication of the encyclopedia would continue, despite economic difficulties., the XIX volume was presented On March 31 of the same year, the Holy Synod, at its first meeting after the enthronement of Patriarch Kirill, decided: "To draw the attention of the Right Reverend bishops, heads of educational institutions of the Russian Orthodox Church to the need to purchase an "Orthodox Encyclopedia" for diocesan, parish and monastery libraries, as well as for libraries of educational institutions".

-On November 5, 2009, the Patriarchal Chambers of the Cathedral of Christ the Saviour hosted the 21st joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia and the presentation of the next alphabetical 20th and 21st volumes.
+On November 5, 2009, the Patriarchal Chambers of the Cathedral of Christ the Saviour hosted the 21^{st} joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia and the presentation of the next alphabetical 20^{th} and 21^{st} volumes.